peter-slattery/gs_test/README.md

 1. Put gs_test somewhere where your jai compiler can find it. ie. `C:\jai\modules\gs_test`
-2. Copy the two examples below into files in the same directory
+2. Copy the two examples below into files in a sample project directory
 3. Run `jai -import_dir C:\jai\modules build.jai`
 4. Run `./tests/run_all_tests.sh` (you might need to give it execute permissions first)